 Causes of Coprophagia

-There are many different ideas why some dogs insist on eating feces, one of which is a dietary deficiency.
+There are many different ideas about why some dogs insist on eating feces, one of which is a dietary deficiency.
 However, the veterinary community believes that, in most cases, this is not the reason.
 Among these are:

 Diseases like Cushing's and thyroid problems

 Before you stop taking your four-legged friend for their daily walk out in the woods to get them to stop eating deer poop, take them in to see the vet.
 The vet should perform a range of tests in order to rule out the possibility of any type of medical condition including those listed above.
 If they find an underlying cause of your dog's need to eat feces, they can then recommend the proper course of medical treatment.

 To learn more about canine interspecific coprophagia, please visit our guide to Coprophagia in Dogs.

 Much like any other potential medical condition, if you think your pup is suffering from interspecific coprophagia, your first step should be to take them in to see the vet.
 Once you know they have a clean bill of health, you can try these treatment methods to get them to stop.

 Treatment for eating deer poop is based more on aversion than on what to do after they eat it.
 You may be able to change the behavior if you: